jjahneke/reconos/docs/Partial_Reconfiguration.md

 ## Advanced Usage

 ### Clocks
 There is no problem with using multiple clocks for different groups of slots.
 However, keep in mind that the current ReconOS implementation uses 1 MMCM per clock, which are rather scarce for UltraScale+ devices (only 1 per clock management tile).
-In order to avoid unnecessary blockage of these resources, it is recommended to define Pblock regions with more specific tile coordinates instead of clock region coordinates.
+In order to avoid unnecessary blockage of these resources, it is recommended to define pblock regions with more specific tile coordinates instead of clock region coordinates.
 In the future, it might be possible to change this ReconOS behavior, since a single MMCM can produce multiple clocks.
 PLL sites might also be used.

 ### Resource Groups
 There is no problem with using different resource groups for each ReconOS thread.
 In this case, the corresponding delegate thread must be instantiated during runtime and "reconf" cannot be used.